telerik/winforms-docs/pageview/stripview/fitting-items.md

 ![pageview-strip-view-fitting-items 006](images/pageview-strip-view-fitting-items006.gif)

-If the property is set to *Reflow*, the layout will automatically calculate these settings:
+If the **MultiLineItemFitMode** property is set to *Reflow*, the layout will automatically calculate these settings:

 {{source=..\SamplesCS\PageView\PageViewMultiLine.cs region=PageViewMultiLineItemFitModeReflow}}
 {{source=..\SamplesVB\PageView\PageViewMultiLine.vb region=PageViewMultiLineItemFitModeReflow}}